- Overview of the Tywardreath Ansteys

 - Samuel Anstey (b 1845, a New Zealand Anstey pioneer – see below);

-- Ann Anstey (b 1848, known as ‘Annie‘, their only adult daughter, married her first cousin Thomas Anstey “of Lyncombe Hill, Bath” in January 1874 at Fowey near Tywardreath in Cornwall (per the ‘Cornish Telegraph‘ 29 January 1874 edition).
+- Ann Anstey (b 1848, known as ‘Annie‘, their only adult daughter.
+In the 1871 Census she was unmarried living at Helland, Probus, Truro (described as “sister” but very unclear as to whom).
+She married her first cousin Thomas Anstey “of Lyncombe Hill, Bath” in January 1874 at Fowey near Tywardreath in Cornwall (per the ‘Cornish Telegraph‘ 29 January 1874 edition).
 Thomas Anstey was son of Thomas Anstey (b 1801 Broadclyst) – see the Broadclyst page for more on Annie);

 - Charles Anstey (b 1850 – an Australian Anstey pioneer);

 - Elizabeth Anstey (b 1852, died an infant in 1853)